risc0/demos/zkdoom/README.md

 ## WAD files

-You will need to buy and extra the doom.wad from a full copy, or use the shareware doom1.wad from https://doomwiki.org/wiki/DOOM1.WAD
+You will need to buy and extract the doom.wad from a full copy, or use the shareware doom1.wad from https://doomwiki.org/wiki/DOOM1.WAD

 and place it into `puredoom-rs/` dir.